Ted Strehlow: Death and legacy

 The Strehlow Research Centre at Alice Springs was established for the preservation and public display of these works.
 The collection is often accessed by Arrernte people as well as other Central Australian Aboriginal groups.
 Contemporary anthropologist Jason Gibson has shown how Strehlow's collection is actively used and interpreted by descendent Arrernte and Anmatyerr communities.
 He has also recorded how Strehlow is remembered and respected by some senior men as a 'ceremony man' while others feel betrayed by his use of their ceremonial material.

 Marriages and children

 He married twice, to Bertha James, in Prospect, Adelaide, on 21 December 1935, with whom he had three children, Theo, Shirley and John, and to Kathleen Stuart in 1972, with whom he had a son, Carl.

-Notable remarks

-"There had been no kinder folk anywhere than the Australian natives."

-"We have to train ourselves to look upon the land of our birth with the eyes, not of conquerors, overcoming an enemy, but of children looking at the face of their mother.
-Only then shall we truly be able to call Australia our home.
-Our native traditions can help us to become finer and better Australians."